symfony/symfony-docs/testing.rst

 .. tip::

-    Hardcoding the request URLs is a best practice for functional tests.
+    Hardcoding the request URLs is a best practice for application tests.
 If the test generates URLs using the Symfony router, it won't detect any change made to the application URLs which may impact the end users.